AndroidDevScholarship/Android-Developer-Certification-exam-resources/README.md

   * #### 3.5- Read and parse raw resources or asset files
       * How to add Assets, Files, and Data Parsing from [CommonsWare](https://commonsware.com/Android/previews/assets-files-and-data-parsing)
   * #### 3.6- Create persistent preference data from user input
+      * How to save key-value data from [Android docs](https://developer.android.com/training/data-storage/shared-preferences)
   * #### 3.7- Change the behavior of the app based on user preferences